top of page

 They also might also be deeply hurt, angry, disappointed, causing them to act out in ways which can range from damaging to deadly.

-If you end the relationship, they'll still discard you for good measure.
+If you end the relationship, they'll usually still try to discard you - sooner or later - for good measure.

 Hoover